From caffeine to LSD, cannabis to codeine, the term psychoactive drugs encompasses a huge spectrum of different compounds.

 - Lowered blood pressure and heart rate

-Many of these effects, such as lack of muscle and a sense of elation, are particularly common after alcohol consumption.
+Many of these effects, such as lack of muscle control and a sense of elation, are particularly common after alcohol consumption.
 However, dependency can be a huge problem.

 According to the 2019 National Survey on Drug Use and Health, over 25% of respondents admitted to binge drinking in the month before.
 Despite the risks, ethanol remains one of the most popular psychoactive drugs to consume.